inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 ## tests

 I used pytest to test the landing page, whether it renders the local time string or not.
-No extra packages were added for this step.